Foster-Adoption ProgramFinding Forever Families for children in Foster Care

 Foster-care licensed families

-Each of the families in A New Beginning’s Foster-Adopt program will become Foster-care licensed families due to the extensive training required for our program.
-While families will be licensed to provide Foster-Care in Idaho, they are not expected to foster first and then adopt.
-Families will be adopting children from a foster-home who are in need of a permanent family.
-Fostering the children first is not required.
+Each of the families in A New Beginning’s Foster-Adopt program will become Foster-care licensed families due to the extensive training required for A New Beginning’s program.
+While families will be licensed to provide Foster-Care in Idaho, they are not expected nor is it likely they will foster a child or children first and then adopt.
+Adoptive Families will be adopting children from a foster-home who are in need of a permanent family.
 Idaho requires foster-care licensed families to receive 10 hours of education each year to maintain their license.
 Below are classes offered by A New Beginning and are relevant to your adoption of older children, siblings groups, or children with special needs.